Infineon/training-modustoolbox-level1-getting-started/README.md

 ## Manual Chapters

-This class consists of 3 chapters:
+This class consists of 2 chapters:
 - Chapter 1: Introduction - Overall introduction to the ModusToolbox™ ecosystem
 - Chapter 2: Tools - Detailed description on how to use each tool and software asset
-- Chapter 3: RTOS - Introduction to RTOS in general and FreeRTOS specifically

 ## Hardware